csd81/LP/0tutorial/chapters/xx05b.md

 Production of product P3: 10 -> 0 + 10 (total: 10)
 ```

-Since the maximum usages for raw materials are much larger and production is generally profitable, the extra capacities result in a significant increase in the objective function.
-Also, orders are being used.
+The larger raw material limits and generally profitable production lead to a significant objective increase.
+Orders are also being utilized.

-We can see that the **optimal profit is 20,705.4**.
-The total production volume is **89.16 units of P1**, **553.72 units of P2**, and **10 units of P3**.
-We acquire **Ord1 once** and **Ord3 30 times**, which is the maximum available.
-Ord3 is a lucrative way to produce and deliver product P1.
-Significant amounts of each raw material are obtained through orders, and additional amounts are purchased from the market.
-For this reason, there are **no leftovers** after production.
-Some of the products are delivered via orders, but in all three cases, amounts are also sold on the market.
+The **optimal profit is 20,705.4**.
+Total production is **89.16 P1**, **553.72 P2**, and **10 P3**.
+We acquire **Ord1 once** and **Ord3 30 times** (maximum).
+Ord3 is a lucrative way to produce and deliver P1.
+Significant raw materials come from orders, with the rest purchased from the market, resulting in **no leftovers**.
+Some products are delivered via orders, but amounts are sold on the market in all three cases.

-Let's run an experiment to examine the integer nature of this model.
-As previously mentioned, this is an **MILP** (Mixed-Integer Linear Programming) model because of the order acquisition decisions, which must be modeled using integer variables.
-However, `glpsol` has a built-in `--nomip` option to relax all integer variables.
+Let's run an experiment to check the integer nature of this model.
+Since order decisions require integer variables, this is an **MILP** model.
+However, `glpsol` has a `--nomip` option to relax all integer variables.

-**Relaxing** means that variables are not forced to be integers but are only constrained to be between their defined lower and upper bounds, if any.
-By relaxing all integer variables of an MILP model, we obtain its **LP (Linear Programming) relaxation**.
+**Relaxing** means variables aren't forced to be integers, only constrained by their lower/upper bounds.
+Relaxing all integer variables converts an MILP into its **LP (Linear Programming) relaxation**.

 ```bash
 glpsol -m model.mod -d data.dat --nomip
 ```

-If this option is used, the model is treated as an LP.
-This is solved much faster, but integer variables are allowed to take fractional values.
-If this occurs, the solution is **infeasible in reality**.
-Using this option on the problem instance above, the following result is reported:
+The model is treated as an LP, which solves much faster, but integer variables can take fractional values (making the solution **infeasible in reality**).
+Using this option yields:

 ```
 Total Costs: 12163